The 2014 national curriculum: what primary school parents need to know

 The main aim was to raise standards, particularly as the UK is slipping down international student assessment league tables.
 Inspired by what is taught in the world’s most successful school systems, including Hong Kong, Singapore and Finland, as well as in the best UK schools, the 2014 curriculum was designed to produce productive, creative and well educated students.

-Have all primary schools followed the new curriculum since 2014?
+Have all English primary schools followed the new curriculum since 2014?

 No – academies and free schools are exempt.
 This is partly because these schools need more flexibility in what they teach (for example, in the case of faith schools that have a strong emphasis on religious education), but many critics think that the government is using the lure of not having to follow the national curriculum to encourage more schools to become academies.
 Academies and free schools do, however, still have to teach a balanced and broadly based curriculum that includes English, maths, science and RE.